Frano, Gilgit-Baltistan

-Frano or Franu (Note: The village is popularly known by "Pharnu" across the LOC, likely a corruption of the Urdu transliteration or pronunciation.) is border village and union council which lies in Chorbat Valley, in the Ghanche District, Gilgit-Baltistan.
-The village lies upon the banks of the Shyok River.
-It is considered as the last village of Pakistan, with the LOC, 2.5km away, suceeding it.
+Frano or Franu (Note: Historically attested as "Pranu" or "Pranuk".
+Other orthographic or phonetic corruptions include "Phranu"; "Pharnu" or "Prahnu", employed particularly across the LOC.) is border village and union council which lies in Chorbat Valley, in the Ghanche District, Gilgit-Baltistan.
+The village lies upon the banks of the north side of Shyok River, with the village of Turtuk lying on the south side of the river.
+It is considered as the last village of Pakistan, with the LOC, 2.5 km away, succeeding it.

 Frano is also noted in travel media as one of the easternmost Pakistani villages in Baltistan and as a vantage point from which nearby Indian-administered villages across the Shyok valley can be seen.